e5k/e5k.github.io/_posts/2017-09-12-tephraprob-noaa-manual.md

 FTP error: 425.
 {% endhighlight %}

 Alrighty then, let's find a workaround!
-When working with the NOAA Reanalysis dataset (either the R1 or R2 versions), TephraProb will look for NetCDF files located in the folder WIND/_Reanalysis1_Rawdata/ or WIND/_Reanalysis2_Rawdata/.
-Each file is named *variable*/*year*.nc, where *variable* can be *hgt* (i.e. geopotential height), *uwnd* (i.e. u wind component) and *vwnd* (i.e. v wind component).
+When working with the NOAA Reanalysis dataset (either the R1 or R2 versions), TephraProb will look for NetCDF files located in the folder <pth>WIND/_Reanalysis1_Rawdata/</pth> or <pth>WIND/_Reanalysis2_Rawdata/</pth>.
+Each file is named <pth>variable/year.nc</pth>, where *variable* can be <var>hgt</var> (i.e. geopotential height), <var>uwnd</var> (i.e. u wind component) and <var>vwnd</var> (i.e. v wind component).
 Each of this file contains data for an entire year for the Global Grid defined by NOAA.

-When using the function *Input > Wind > Download wind data* from the TephraProb GUI, the code will first check whether files for the requested time period already exist in the *_Rawdata/* folder in order to avoid multiple downloads.
+When using the function <cmd>Input > Wind > Download</cmd> wind data from the TephraProb GUI, the code will first check whether files for the requested time period already exist in the <pth>_Rawdata/</pth> folder in order to avoid multiple downloads.
 If they do not, well, then they are downloaded, else the downloading part is skipped and files are automatically processed, where temporal and spatial subsets are extracted.

-What we will do is manually download files from the NOAA website from a usual web browser in order to bypass the use of FTP and manually place them in the *_Rawdata/* to cheat the downloading part.
+What we will do is manually download files from the NOAA website from a usual web browser in order to bypass the use of FTP and manually place them in the <pth>_Rawdata/</pth> to cheat the downloading part.

 ## 1 Download the data
 Download the raw NetCDF files from the following links: